Hashtag Web3 / Updated

 Months 3-6: Content & Community Building

-- Publish weekly content on Web3, ReFi, and Namibian economy
+- Publish weekly content on Web3, ReFi, and the Namibian economy.

 Months 7-9: Monetization & Partnerships

-- Get hired as community manager or ecosystem lead by Web3 projects
+- Seek employment as a community manager or ecosystem lead.

 Months 10-14: Scale & Leadership